-This module provides you with a good understanding of ethical, professional and employability issues that you will encounter when embarking on a career in Computing.
+This module aims to give a good understanding of ethical, professional and employability issues you will encounter when embarking on a career in computing.
 The module will focus on the kind of roles available to computer professionals and discuss the choices required, both in general and with regard to the degree modules that might best guide you into a particular career.
-You will have the opportunity to research and explore the knowledge required for your chosen career and be encouraged to discuss the ethical and professional issues relating to these areas.
+You will have the opportunity to research and explore the knowledge required for their chosen career and be encouraged to discuss the ethical and professional issues relating to these areas.

 Networking and Operating Systems (20 Credits)

 The aim of this module is to first introduce you to basic principles of operating systems and undertake practical exercises on basic administrative tasks.
 You will also be introduced to the fundamental aspects of Computer Networks.
 Key aspects such as the design, construction and operation of Local and Wide Area Networks, and the layered protocol architecture are covered.
 The module aims to reinforce the taught material using physical equipment and software tools in a laboratory environment.